157239n/StrawTower/README.md

 I got a little digging in Ansys so that I can simulate the stresses on the structure as a whole.
 Because I wanted only a visualization of where the stresses take place, not the actual values of them, I have set up my model as follows:

 - Material used: standard structural steel (have roughly the same properties as straws and uncooked spaghetti)
-- The beams are 2mm thich in diameter
+- The beams are 2mm thick in diameter

 ### Pyramid